What Are the Real Benefits of Levemir? An Evidence Review

 Quick Answer

-Direct answer: the evidence-supported benefits of Levemir include lowering of blood glucose; a1c reduction proportional to baseline.
+Direct answer: the evidence-supported benefits of Levemir include basal insulin coverage with somewhat less weight gain than nph or glargine in some studies.
 Documented in randomized controlled trials.

 Levemir at a glance: